-If you run your own business or work in marketing there is real pressure to have your products and services talked about online everywhere.
-It feels like there are new digital marketing channels which should be at the very least reviewed every week.
+If you run your own business or work in marketing there is pressure to have your products and services talked about online everywhere.
+It feels like there are new digital marketing channels to review every week.
 How do you prioritize channels?
-It’s not easy, but you need to go back to your marketing plan.
+It’s not easy, but a good start is to go back to your marketing plan and look at your marketing objectives.

 By the end of this article you will: